hazelcast/hazelcast-reference-manual/src/MR-Essentials.md

 #### Additional MapReduce Resources

-The Internet is full of useful resources to find deeper information on MapReduce.
+The Internet is full of useful resources for finding deeper information on MapReduce.
 Below is a short collection of more introduction material.
 In addition, there are books written about all kinds of MapReduce patterns and how to write a MapReduce function for your use case.
-To name them all is out of scope of this documentation.
+To name them all is out of the scope of this documentation, but here are some resources:

  - <a href="http://research.google.com/archive/mapreduce.html" target="_blank">http://research.google.com/archive/mapreduce.html</a>
  - <a href="http://en.wikipedia.org/wiki/MapReduce" target="_blank">http://en.wikipedia.org/wiki/MapReduce</a>